ruchikakumbhar10/Breast-Cancer-Prediction-System-with-Data-Intelligence/README.md

 ## Our Approach:

-- Use historical patient data (569 records, 30+ clinical features) to train machine learning models
+- Use historical patient data (569 records, 30+ clinical features) to train machine learning models.

 - Build a user-friendly web interface for non-technical users